 The crap truth of aging – besides the arthritis, cataracts and dementia – is that the older you get, the harder it is to engage in 36-hour alcoholic benders without suffering debilitating physical repercussions.
 Once you reach a Certain Age, “fun drunken shenanigans” are replaced by “passing out on the floor at 10 PM and waking up with a hangover that lasts for a day and a half,” which sucks, to say the least.
 But while some might interpret the raging hangover as the body’s way of demanding a reduction in boozin’, we choose to interpret it as the universe’s way of challenging us to identify crafty ways hang in there for the 11th game of Cranium at 2 in the morning.
-Science has failed us mightily in this arena, but luckily for us (and you), drinking lore offers advice from decades of drunkards who’ve had to do exactly the same thing.
+Science has failed us mightily in this arena, but luckily for us (and you), drinking lore offers advice from decades of drunkards who have had to do exactly the same thing.
 So the next time you decide to challenge your poker buddies to a night of Jaeger bombs and whiskey chasers, keep in mind the following tips and enjoy a (hopefully) hangover-free morning after.

 ‘Hair of the Dog’